 Blackburn with Darwen Council handed over the running and upkeep of The Barlow to the community in 2013.
 The Barlow Charity is supported by its volunteers who run a regular programme of activities and events which contribute to funding.
 These include the Saturday morning community cafe, the Reading Room coffee shop, the regular weekly groups and the special events.

 It is our intention to communicate regularly with “Friends” to ensure that they feel fully involved in preserving The Barlow for future generations.
-If you wish to contribute please complete the form(s) below and either email to email@example.com or return to the office in a sealed envelope addressed to Friends of The Barlow and marked FAO: Linda Spencer.
-For further information please contact Linda Spencer or Martin Smith by email at firstname.lastname@example.org
+We are also developing a package of “benefits” for Friends, but more on that in the future.
+If you wish to contribute please complete the form(s) below and either email to firstname.lastname@example.org or return to the office in a sealed envelope addressed to Friends of The Barlow and marked FAO: Linda Spencer.
+For further information please contact Linda Spencer by email at email@example.com

 - letters and emails relating to the lease and